-The two categories of internal and external governance often overlap, especially in public institutions, and a problem in one category may often "cross over" to the other.
-An internal dispute about sexual harassment of a student by an employee, for instance, may be governed not only by the institution's internal policies on harassment but also by the external nondiscrimination requirements of the federal Title IX statute (see Section 8.3.3 of this book).
+The two categories of internal and external governance often overlap, especially in public institutions, and a problem in one category may often cross over to the other.
+An internal dispute about sexual harassment of a student by an employee, for instance, may be governed not only by the institution's internal policies on harassment but also by the external nondiscrimination requirements in Title IX of the Education Amendments of 1972 (see Section 8.5 of this book).
 Similarly, such a sexual harassment dispute may be heard and resolved not only through the institution's internal processes (such as a grievance mechanism), but also externally through the state or federal courts, the U.S. Department of Education, or a state civil rights agency.
 There are many examples of such crossovers throughout this book.